-An FRL consists of three elements – a filter (F), that generally remove particles above 40 micron in size and water, a regulator (R), which controls pressure and a lubricator (L), that provides a controlled quantity of oil into the system.
+An FRL consists of three elements – a filter (F), which generally remove particles above 40 microns in size and water, a regulator (R), which controls pressure and a lubricator (L), which provides a controlled quantity of oil into the system.
 Read more on FRLs here.

 How does an FRL work?